 STEPS IN APPLYING FOR AN ARGENTINA E-VISA/ARGENTINA AVE

 Here are the steps you need to follow when applying for an Argentina AVE:

 1: Visit the official website of the MIGRACIONES ( link here) and click on the highlighted section.

 2: Create an account and fill out the required information.

 4: Wait until you receive your Tazas de Autorizacion de Viaje/Travel Authorization Fee, which will arrive via email.
-You will need the sticker number indicated in it to proceed.
+You will need the sticker number indicated to proceed.

-STEP 5: Once you receive it, click on this link.
+STEP 5: Once you receive it, go to this link.
 Log-in by typing your passport number and sticker number from the Travel Authorization Fee.

 STEP 6: Fill out the necessary information.
 It is divided into five pages:

 - 1st page – passport and US/Schengen visa details.

 - 2nd page – personal information